Elazar Abuhatzeira: Fraud and tax evasion claims

 A 1997 investigation by Yossi Bar-Moha for the Haaretz newspaper linked several incidents of corruption to Abuhatzeira, claiming that he tried to impress and persuaded people to pay him in exchange for a blessing and threatened curses.
 The report also claimed that Abuhatzeira's bank account contained NIS 250 million in gifts and contributions, that he had sold land designated for a girls school and was evading municipal property taxes.
 A police investigation was launched and in 2003 Abuhatzeira was ordered to pay NIS 100 million to the tax authority on money he received from followers.
 Following an appeal, a settlement was reached whereby he paid back NIS 20 million to charitable organizations.
 By 2004 Bar-Moha claimed that Abuhatzeira's income had grown to NIS 500 million ($141m, 2004), and he filed a joint petition with the Progressive Judaism Movement to the Israeli Supreme Court demanding the tax settlement to be cancelled, but the petition was dismissed.

 In 2009 a man was indicted for threatening to kill Abuhatzeira, claiming that the rabbi made him a medical promise that had not come true and in 2010, Abuhatzeira was accused by Jews in New York of charging hundreds of thousands of dollars in exchange promised miracles that never came to fruition.
 The prosecutor in Brooklyn subsequently opened an investigation and Abuhatzeira stopped traveling to the United States as a result.
-Bar-Moha claimed "Elazar Abuhatzeira is a charlatan, conman and impostor who takes advantage of people's innocence, exploits them and brings to the verge of poverty".
-His disciples defended him saying that Abuhatzeira is humble and modest and would never do such a thing and insisted he used his wealth to support the poor.
+His followers and students claimed that the plaintiff was a violent man who tried to obtain halachic approval for certain prohibitions from the rabbi, and the rabbi spoke harshly to him and expelled him.
+In light of this, he held a grudge against the rabbi and made false allegations against the rabbi!
+His students also claimed that Abuhatzeira was humble and modest and would never do such a thing. and insisted he used his wealth to support the poor.